go-graphite/carbonapi/COMPATIBILITY.md

 ```
 switches.switchId.CPU1Min
 ```
-We need to get CPU load resolved by switchname, aliasByPostgre( switches.*.CPU1Min, databaseAlias, resolve_switch_name_byId, 1 ) will return series like this:
+We need to get CPU load resolved by switchname, aliasByPostgres( switches.*.CPU1Min, databaseAlias, resolve_switch_name_byId, 1 ) will return series like this:
 ```
 switchnameA
 switchnameB